Principal Nancy Frank, Secretary

 Recognition and Awards - We believe

-a school-wide program of positive reinforcement inspires students to achieve
+a school-wide program of positive reinforcement inspires students to achieve their

-their very best academically and as a good citizen.
+very best academically and as a good citizen.
 Awards are presented daily,

 weekly, monthly, and at the end of each 9-week period.
 Some awards may include

-ID, using the School Safe ID system,
+please sign in using the School Safe ID system.

-and put on a visitor photo sticker.
+the visitor/volunteer photo sticker.
 You must have your driver’s license or state

-classrooms directly.
-Please note, all
+directly.
+Please note, all visits to the